CloudLabs-MOC/DP-600-Implementing-Analytics-Solutions-Using-Microsoft-Fabric/Instructions/Labs/Getting-Started.md

 1. On the **Keep your account secure** page, select Next twice.

->**Note**: If you don’t have the Microsoft Authenticator app installed on your mobile device:
+1. Note: If you don’t have the Microsoft Authenticator app installed on your mobile device:

    - Open Google Play Store (Android) or App Store (iOS).